 For those homeowners choosing not to pay down the debt assessment early, you will pay this assessment only for the period of time that you own your home, or until 2033 (for Series 2002) or 2039 (for Series 2008), whichever is sooner.
 If you sell your home before the bonds are paid off, the next owner becomes responsible for paying their share of the cost of the infrastructure and facilities.

 The operations and maintenance assessment may vary based upon the general fund budget adopted each year aft an advertised public hearing.
 The debt component added to the operations and maintenance component result in the total non-ad valorem assessments included on your annual real estate tax bill.
 The budget for fiscal year 2019 shows all assessments by product type.
 Click here to review the budgets.

 While these assessments are not taxes, they will appear on your property tax bill that you receive in November of each year.
 If you have a mortgage on your property and your taxes are escrowed, your assessments may be included in your monthly mortgage payment.
 In such case, your tax bill will be sent directly to your mortgage company and be paid from your escrow account.

 When is the next election for Supervisors?

-The next General Election will be November 2016 for Seats 2, 4, and 5.
+The next General Election will be November 2018 for Seats 1 & 3 .
 All terms are for four years.
 To qualify, you must be at least 18 years old, a resident and registered voter within the East Park CDD, and a citizen of the United States.
 Visit the Orange County Supervisor of Elections at www.ocfelections.com for qualifying information, to see a list of candidates for CDD Supervisor, as well as other elections information.

 What is the difference between the CDD and the property owner’s association?